Move to CRT

 During 2015, NERSC will be moving from the Oakland Scientific Facility (OSF) in downtown Oakland to a brand new building: the Computational Research and Theory (CRT) facility, located at Lawrence Berkeley National Laboratory (LBNL).
 Groundbreaking for the building took place on February 1, 2012, and construction is continuing.

 NERSC will make every effort to minimize the user impact of this move.
 We do not expect to shut down the Center completely at any point during the move and NERSC will continue to deliver computing hours to the Department of Energy Office of Science.
 However, there will be periods when some systems will be unavailable for several days and there will be significantly fewer computing hours available when the Edison system moves to the CRT building in December.
 Edison is expected to be down for 6 weeks.
 For this reason, we encourage users to use their allocations early in the year.
 There will also be times when available I/O bandwidth to various global file systems will be reduced for extended periods.

 The move will be performed in a series of phases spread over several months.
 During the move, there will be extended periods where some resources are at OSF, and others are at CRT.
-Communication between the two sites will be provided by a single 100 Gb/s network connection.
-Thus, if you are running on a compute platform located at OSF, but performing I/O on a file system located at CRT, the available bandwidth will be reduced.
+Communication between the two sites will be provided by a single 400 Gb/s network connection.
+Thus, if you are running on a compute platform located at OSF, but performing I/O on a file system located at CRT, the available bandwidth may be reduced.

 Some old Genepool hardware will be retired; some current Genepool hardware will be moved; some new Genepool hardware will be acquired.
 The same is true for PDSF hardware.